 85% of healthcare IT leaders have changed the type of IT staff they’re recruiting.

-As healthcare organizations continue to innovate with new technologies and transition away from legacy systems related to CRM, EHR, ERP, informatics, security, and more, they have no choice but to think outside the box when it comes to staffing and recruiting.
-Consider how to expand your candidate pool by loosening hiring requirements, increase flexibility by leveraging a mix of temporary and permanent talent solutions, and upskill internal talent to take on new technology roles.
+Consider how to expand your candidate pool by loosening some hiring requirements (maybe considering candidates without healthcare-specific IT experience and certifying or training them, for example), increase flexibility by leveraging a mix of temporary and permanent staff, and upskill internal talent to take on new technology roles.
 It requires a multifaceted approach to find the professionals and skill sets you need to reach your digital transformation goals.
+You should also have a specialized staffing partner by your side, constantly building a pipeline of talent, reducing your time and money spent on recruiting, and helping you balance your mix of temporary and permanent staff.

 35% of healthcare leaders plan to rely on at least some temporary staff.

 By relying on temporary staff to some degree, healthcare organizations can create a new level of flexibility and cost control.
 Temporary staff can onboard during high project-demand periods, and offboard once their skills are no longer needed.
-Here at Medix, we’ve noticed an influx of high-level technology talent looking for contract or temporary work, providing a boost to that particular layer or the job candidate pool.
-Analyze your upcoming project plans, and consider how you can leverage temporary talent to save money, without compromising your digital transformation efforts.
+Here at Medix, we’ve noticed an influx of high-level technology talent looking for contract or temporary work, providing a boost to this particular layer of the job candidate pool.